 Sometimes muscle weakness can seem to be non-progressive, but in most cases weakness and disability will slowly increase.
 Severe illness with prolonged periods of relative immobility, putting on excessive weight or growth spurts may contribute to deterioration in function.

 Parents initially notice floppy or limb limbs (hypotonia), and while type 2 children may be able to stand with assistance or bracing, they usually never walk.
 Those who experience swallowing difficulty may also have difficulty maintaining or gaining weight, therefore assisted feeding with a nasogastric tube or a PEG may be required.
 Weakness of the spinal muscles may result in scoliosis (curvature of the spine), especially for those that are wheelchair bound.
 Muscle wasting in the limbs can result in stiffness (contractures).
 Physical therapy and orthopaedic intervention to reinforce the spine may be appropriate.

-As with all forms of Spinal Muscular Atrophy Association of Australia, weakness increases over time though physical growth continues at a normal pace.
+As with all forms of SMA, weakness increases over time though physical growth continues at a normal pace.
 There is a wide variation in symptoms.
 Severity and prognosis depends on the age of diagnosis and while some with type 2 die prematurely, but with the advancement of treatments ( like a cough assist machine) many type 2 children live well into adult hood, hold jobs, have relationships and live happy lives.

 FREQUENTLY ASKED QUESTIONS ABOUT TYPE II

 A: This is an unknown with Type 2.
 Some children can live well into adulthood and others can be weaker & live less, a good respiratory plan is a great way to keep on top of any issues that may arise

 A: Sadly No unless research finds a treatment for SMA

 Q: What equipment will the child need?

 A: Depending on the childs level it can range from standing frame, walker, manual wheelchair, power wheelchair AFO’s etc